 The WLCTRT (Myers et al. 2004) identified 19 historical populations of steelhead in the Washington component of the Lower Columbia DPS.
 Of these, 14 populations are believed to be currently extant.
 Four populations of winter steelhead on the Cowlitz River (Cispus, Tilton, Upper Cowlitz, Lower Cowlitz) are believed to have existed historically.
 However, construction of the Mayfield Dam in 1968 eliminated access to spawning habitat for these populations.
 Returning adults were taken to the Cowlitz Trout Hatchery to maintain the populations and initiate a late-winter steelhead artificial production program.
 The resultant late-winter population spawning in the lower Cowlitz River likely includes genetic representation from each of the four historical populations.
-The North Fork Lewis River eliminated access to 80% of historical spawning and rearing habitat (Myers et al. 2004).
+The North Fork Lewis summer population was likely extirpated after construction of 3 dams on the North Fork Lewis River eliminated access to 80% of historical spawning and rearing habitat (Myers et al. 2004).